-Manage CA Certificates for VPN Connections
+Manage CA Certificates for VPN Connections and Zero Trust Access Enrollment

-When devices connect to networks using virtual private networks (VPNs), Cisco Secure Access authenticates the users and devices through the organization's Certificate Authority (CA) certificate.
+Secure Access authenticates users and devices using the organization's Certificate Authority (CA) certificate.

 Table of Contents